gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OS/▶️✔️ 1 Tutorial_OS One Shot (Gate Wallah).md

 ```

 **Ques:** If a process `P` is running, which section of the process's what address will be stored in PC for the process `P`
-Ans: PC will store address of next instruction, i.e. Some address of Code Section of the Process P1 inside Main Memory
+- -> PC will store address of next instruction, i.e. Some address of Code Section of the Process P1 inside Main Memory

 **Ques:** In which Section of the Process `P`, the program counter value would be saved
-Ans: If some function call or Interrupt happens, PC value is stored Inside Stack of Process P
+- -> If some function call or Interrupt happens, PC value is stored Inside Stack of Process P

 **PCB** -> Process Control Block
-- When Process load into CPU Process content like (instructions, Variables) not goes into CPU, only PCB goes into CPU that stores Process ID, Process current state, Process Priority etc.)
+- When Process load into CPU Process content like (instructions, Variables) not goes into CPU, only ==PCB goes into CPU== that ==stores Process ID, Process current state, Process Priority== etc.)
 ```
 Main Memory                OS
                   . ┌──────────────────┐